jlbyh2o/django-zurb-foundation-6/README.md

 django-zurb-foundation-6 (6.7.4)
 ============================

-Django Zurb Foundation 6 package.
+Django Zurb Foundation 6 package for Django 4.

 Version of this package is equal to the version of Zurb Foundation it provides.